wallet77/qualscan/README.md

 Qualscan can be easily integrate with any CI pipeline.
 To see a basic example you can look at this [basic example with github actions](https://github.com/wallet77/qualscan/blob/main/.github/workflows/node.js.yml).
+To see an example output you can have a look at this page: [actions page](https://github.com/wallet77/qualscan/runs/1511486101?check_suite_focus=true), and click on step "run the qualscan tool".

 # Test